argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 ![Zitadel ArgoCD Login](../../assets/zitadel-argocd-login.png "Zitadel ArgoCD Login")

-After loggin in with your Zitadel user go to **User Info**.
-If everythin is set up correctly you should now see the group `argocd_administrators` as shown below.
+After logging in with your Zitadel user go to **User Info**.
+If everything is set up correctly you should now see the group `argocd_administrators` as shown below.

 ![Zitadel ArgoCD User Info](../../assets/zitadel-argocd-user-info.png "Zitadel ArgoCD User Info")